Mental health services for employers

 Sickness

-Employee absenteeism disrupts business continuity, generates additional costs and takes employees away from their day-to-day job as they must manage the absence and train temporary workers.
+Employee absenteeism disrupts business continuity, generates additional costs and takes employees away from their day-to-day jobs as they must manage the absence and train temporary workers.
 When valued team members are away for any period of time, pressure on other staff increases, projects are delayed and the service offered to customers or clients is likely to be impacted.

 Presenteeism